Updated on August 14, 2021

 Let’s look at all three briefly.

-This is the simplest of all rewards structures.
-Here, you basically reward the same incentive for every successful incentive.
+This is the simplest of all reward structures.
+Here, you basically reward the same incentive for every first successful transaction.
 This will be automatically sent to your customers once the referee makes a purchase.

 While the standard structure does not call for you to keep close track of the incoming referrals, it can lose its motivating factor over time.